Note: This article is updated as of May 2018.

 Boho chic style has become a thriving fashion category unto itself.
 Rooted in hippie fashion, its super chic and trendy edge makes it an extremely fashion forward style.
 It’s also become a major category in maternity clothing.

 Today, I’m going to show you five super stylish boho chic maternity outfits that you can copy or use as inspiration.
 I’ll also show you how to achieve boho chic style by following my guidelines and finding out what celebrities you can emulate to get this look.

-The outfits and photos below come from mommy fashion Instagrammer Oxana Joe.
-She’s a California mommy of one, and one that’s about to be born.
-And so much of her maternity style is boho chic.
+The outfits and photos below come from mommy fashion Instagrammer Oxana Joe (@oxanajoe).
+She’s a California mommy of

 Below, Oxana has accented her fluidly-draped maternity dress with statement fringe earrings.
 And while her dress appears simple in an all-white color scheme, it’s dotted with ribbons of crochet for added hippie flare.